fbpx

 A Changing Coastline

-While Seabright is one of today’s largest sandy beaches in Santa Cruz today, this wasn’t always the case.
+While Seabright is one of the largest sandy beaches in Santa Cruz today, this wasn’t always the case.

 The cliffs of Seabright were once sand on the ocean floor.
 Part of the Purisima formation (3-7 Ma), these chalky cliffs have become exposed by tectonic uplift caused by the San Andreas fault.
 As continental crust is pushed up, creating the Santa Cruz Mountains locally, glacial sea level change over hundreds of thousands of years has cut into the rising rock, creating terraces and causing erosion.
 On a smaller scale, wind and waves continue to erode the coastline and threaten the structures that exist on the edge.